htruong/ezpi4me/README.md

 the ME on your computer.
 Just run some simple commands and connect 6 wires to a Raspberry Pi.

+I've been thinking about this project for a year, but prototyping was easy because I can just carry a customized Pi image with me.
+Now, to release to the public the source and customization process, there is a lot of scripting needed (because what's the point of replacing Intel ME blob by writing my 2GB blob to a Raspberry Pi SD card and run it).
+I finally got up my butt and did it.
+This project only has a couple of simple scripts that you can easily verify that helps you get rid of the Intel ME blob.

 Tested platforms
 --